MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

    1. Add a key by selecting a key duration.

    1. Also, take note of the application's tenant id.
-The tenant ID is the domain of the Azure Active Directory account.
+The tenant ID is the domain of the Azure Active Directory account, for example,  `myMRServer.contoso.com`.

    1. Click **Save**.
 The application is created.